 Arum Park worked at Amherst College, the University of Oklahoma, Washington and Lee University, and Brigham Young University before coming to the University of Arizona.
 Her primary areas of research are Archaic and Classical Greek poetry, but she has published or presented papers on authors ranging from Hesiod to Longus.

-Truth, Gender, and Genre in Pindar and Aeschylus (In Progress).

-- “Introduction: Resemblance and Reality as Interpretive Lens.”
-Co-authored with Mary Pendergraft.
-In Resemblance and Reality in Greek Thought.

-Late | Arum Park worked at Amherst College, the University of Oklahoma, Washington and Lee University, and Brigham Young University before coming to the University of Arizona.
-Her primary areas of research are Archaic and Classical Greek poetry, but she has published or presented papers on authors ranging from Hesiod to Longus.

 Truth, Gender, and Genre in Pindar and Aeschylus (Under Review).

 - “Introduction: Resemblance and Reality as Interpretive Lens.”
 Co-authored with Mary Pendergraft.
 In Resemblance and Reality in Greek Thought.